-Nationally Easter Seals estimates, of the five million children under age five at risk for developmental delay, only one million, or 20%, are identified and receive needed early intervention services prior to beginning school.
-Generally, only those with the highest need, who meet federal IDEA or Individuals with Disabilities Education Act criteria (a 25% delay in 2 or more areas or a 50% delay in one area), receive services through their local school system.
+Nationally Easter Seals estimates, of the five million children under age five at risk for developmental delay, only one million or 20% are identified and receive needed early intervention services prior to beginning school.
+Generally, only those with the highest need, who meet federal IDEA or Individuals with Disabilities Education Act criteria (a 25% delay in two or more areas or a 50% delay in one area), receive services through their local school system.

 Sprouts Child Development’s model is focused on ensuring the needs of each child and their family are met, long term.
 We are unique in that our program does not rely on government criteria or funding to see a child.
 The point of entry into our program is the online Ages and Stages Questionnaire (ASQ) screening.
-Based upon screening results, or direct referral from a parent or physician, the Sprouts team of highly skilled developmental specialists is available to then provide the next level of assessment, and uses those results to work closely with the family and their physician to find the best option for services in the community.
+Based upon screening results, if there are any concerns, the Sprouts team of highly skilled developmental specialists is available to then provide the next level of assessment, and uses those results to work closely with the family and their physician to find the best option for services in the community.